-Your outdoor wood furnace represents a major investment.
-With the proper water maintenance, a wood furnace is an investment that can provide heating and hot water for decades.
-A key piece of maintenance is testing and treating the water in your furnace’s water jacket to avoid corrosion or leaking.
-In fact, you must test your water at least once per year to qualify for warranty.
-Here’s how to test and treat your outdoor furnace water.
+A key piece of maintenance is regularly testing the water in your furnace’s water jacket so you know how to treat it.
+In fact, you must test your water at least once per year to qualify for your HeatMasterSS warranty.

 If you take care of your water, your water (and your furnace) will take care of you.